 Analysis: The descriptors provide teacher candidates with additional guidance for the expectations.
 The three cycles of data gathered display highly favorable outcomes.
 Cooperating teachers have found teacher candidates to be meeting or exceeding expectations in a high percentage of instances.
-Teacher candidate and cooperating teacher ratings were both nearly 100% for the item "Believes that all students can learn and achieve".
-There was only one rating below a "2" for meeting the expectations.
+Teacher candidates had similar percentage ratings to cooperating teachers for "Believes that all students can learn and achieve" being nearly 100% (only one rating below a "2" for meeting the expectations).
 All the cooperating teachers rated the teacher candidates as meeting the expectations for "Commits to knowing about the cultures and communities that impact their students."

 Action: The data are favorable and will be analyzed at a deeper level as more cycles of data are obtained.
-Faculty and university supervisors can make a point of emphasizing to teacher candidates the importance of getting to know their learners and knowing how culture and community can impact students.
+Faculty and university supervisors can make a point of emphasizing to teacher candidates the importance of getting to know their learners and understanding how the awareness of a cultural and community can have an impact on students.